adamjstevenson/serverless-crypto-dca/README.md

 ## How does this work?

-Check out [http://adamjstevenson.com/tutorials/2018/02/25/serverless-nodejs-dollar-cost-averaging-for-crypto-markets.html](the blog post) to get all the details.
+Check out [the blog post](http://adamjstevenson.com/tutorials/2018/02/25/serverless-nodejs-dollar-cost-averaging-for-crypto-markets.html) to get all the details.